pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 #### Step 2.
 Configure GCS access

-> **Note:**
->
-> Once the GCS access configuration is performed for one cluster in a project, you can use the same bucket as a destination for audit logs from all clusters in the same project.

 1. Get the Google Cloud Service Account ID of the TiDB cluster that you want to enable audit logging.

     1. In the TiDB Cloud console, choose a project and a cluster deployed on Google Cloud Platform.
     2. Select **Settings** > **Audit Settings**.
 The **Audit Logging** dialog box is displayed.
-    3. Click **Show Google Cloud Service Account ID**, and then copy the Service Account ID for later use.
+    3. Click **Show Google Cloud Server Account ID**, and then copy the Service Account ID for later use.

 2. In the Google Cloud console, go to **IAM & Admin** > **Roles**, and then check whether a role with the following write-only permissions of the storage container exists.